cvteras/Netback-Crude-Valuation/README.md

 Location, which affects logistics costs and applicable fiscal regimes.

-Thus, while it serves as a proxy for economic efficiency per barrel, netback must be contextualized within the refiner's actual processing environment for meaningful comparison or decision-making.
+While it serves as a proxy for economic efficiency per barrel, netback must be contextualized within the refiner's actual processing environment for meaningful comparison or decision-making.
 ____________________________________________________________________________________________________________________________________________________________________________________________

 Use in Refinery Optimization